MasahideMori-SimpleAppli/simple_3d/README.md

             - is_fill: bool, if false, stroke line only.
             - stroke_width: double
             - stroke_color: Color, argb
             - image_index: int?, Invalid if null.
-When fill is enabled and there are 4 vertex, fill with image with the clockwise order as the vertices from the upper left.
+When fill is enabled and there are 4 vertex, fill with image with the Counterclockwise order as the vertices from the upper left.
             - option: Map<String, dynamic>, Optional attributes that may be added for each app.
     - images: list
         - image: Uint8List, png data.